Debdut/golive/README.md

 # golive

-golive is a lightweight and improved live-server alternative written in Go.
+golive is a lightweight and improved `live-server` alternative written in Go.
 It allows you to serve a directory and its subpaths over HTTP or HTTPS with ease.
+Can be used for local web development, production static-site serving, or as a network file host.

+---

 ![Screen Recording](assets/golive.gif)